 Occupational Health and Safety

-TOK recognizes that ensuring the safety and health of employees who support supply chain sustainability is the social responsibility of a company that operates business activities and is a requirement of all stakeholders.
-By providing a safe and comfortable workplace, TOK also intends to improve employee engagement as a key initiative in the TOK Medium-Term Plan 2024, while fostering and setting in place a safety culture.
+The TOK Group recognizes that ensuring the safety and health of workers who support supply chain sustainability is the social responsibility of a company that operates businesses and is a requirement from all stakeholders.
+By providing a safe, comfortable workplace, TOK also aims to improve employee engagement as a key strategy in the TOK Medium-Term Plan 2024, while fostering and setting in place a safety culture.

 Health and Safety System

 In its initiatives for occupational health and safety, TOK works to prevent accidents based on the annual action plan of the Safety and Health Committee.
-Company-wide issues that a single site cannot address on its own are examined by the Safety and Health Liaison Unit, which is headed by the Dept. manager of the General Affairs Dept. The Safety and Health Liaison Unit shares information about the measures that must be horizontally developed across all sites.
+Company-wide issues that a single site cannot address on its own are examined by the Safety and Health Liaison Unit, which is headed by the department manager of the General Affairs Department.
+The Safety and Health Liaison Unit shares information about the measures that must be horizontally developed across all sites.
 Based on this organizational structure, the Company promotes the prevention of injuries and fire accidents caused by chemical substances, as well as severe injuries caused by machinery or heavy objects.
-In the event of a workplace accident, TOK implements thorough countermeasures to improve safety and rolls them out horizontally across the organization.
+In the event of a workplace accident, TOK implements thorough safety measures and occupational health measures to improve safety and rolls them out horizontally across the organization.

 Occupational Health and Safety Policy